mcaskill/composer-plugin-exclude-files/README.md

 [![License][license-badge]][packagist.org]
 ![GitHub Tag][release-badge]

-A Composer plugin for excluding files required by packages using the 'files' autoloading mechanism.
+A Composer plugin for excluding files required by packages using the `files` autoloading mechanism.

 This is useful for ignoring files required for bootstrapping a package or that provide PHP functions, for example.